sava-software/ravina/solana/README.md

 #### POST `/v0/alt/discover/accounts`

-If you know the set of accounts commonly used in your transactions this endpoint can be more useful than posting a transaction.
+If you know the set of accounts used in your transaction(s) this endpoint can be more useful than posting a transaction.

 Note: do not include invoked program accounts or signers.